-1. The nature of the legal matter, e.g. civil case, criminal case or administrative case.
+- The nature of the legal matter, e.g. civil case, criminal case or administrative case.
 The civil and criminal courts are also called courts of justice as opposed to administrative courts.
-Besides there are Family and Juvenile Courts, Labor Courts and other specialized courts, and most importantly the Intellectual Property and International Trade Court.
+Besides these there are Family and Juvenile Courts, Labor Courts and other specialized courts, as well as the Intellectual Property and International Trade Court.

-2. Some court decisions can be reviewed and overruled by courts of a higher instance.
-In Thailand the courts of justice generally have three tiers: courts of first instance, Appeal Court (in Thai “Uthon”) and Supreme Court (in Thai “Dika”).
+- Some court decisions can be reviewed and overruled by courts of a higher instance.
+In Thailand the courts of justice generally have three tiers: Courts of First Instance, the Appeal Court (in Thai “Uthon”) and the Supreme Court (in Thai “Dika”).

-It is very important to understand that the different types of court have different procedural codes, which will only apply in the specific type of court unless referred to by the procedural code of another court type.
-For example, the Civil Procedure Code of Thailand sets forth the rules of procedure in civil court cases (including the place of jurisdiction, the roles of plaintiff and defendant, the taking of evidence), whereas in criminal courts the often very different rules of the Criminal Procedural Code will apply.
+It is important to understand that the different types of courts have different procedural codes, which will only apply in the specific type of court unless referred to by the procedural code of another court.
+For example, the Civil Procedure Code of Thailand sets forth the rules of procedure in civil court cases (such as the place of jurisdiction, the roles of plaintiff and defendant, the taking of evidence), whereas in criminal courts, very different rules of the Criminal Procedural Code will apply.

-Additionally there are special rules for special types of cases like consumer cases, where a consumer sues an entrepreneur, which contains favorable provisions for the consumer in order to compensate the consumer’s generally weaker position.
+Additionally, there are special rules for special types of cases like consumer cases, where a consumer sues an entrepreneur, which contain specific provisions in favor of the consumer in order to compensate for the consumer’s generally weaker position.

-Moreover, it is important to understand that the laws of Thailand might substantially differ from the rules in certain other countries.
-If you are a foreigner in Thailand you should never automatically assume that the same rules will apply as at home.
+Moreover, it is important to understand that the laws of Thailand may vary greatly from those of other countries.
+If you are a foreigner in Thailand you should never assume that the rules that apply back home will automatically apply here as well.

 Juslaws & Consult have a first-rate Litigation Department comprising Thai lawyers who are experts in all levels and categories of litigation including: